micahkepe/micahkepe.github.io/blog/content/sqlite-query-optimizer/index.md

 - **Optimize Sorting**: The index also covers the `PREFERENCE` column, which means the results can be retrieved in the correct order directly from the index.
 This eliminates the need for a temporary B-tree, reducing the query’s overall execution time.

-{{ responsive_image(src="multicolumn-idx.png", alt="Example multicolumn index from the SQLite query planner documentation illustrating a lookup using the index", caption="Example multicolumn index from the SQLite query planner documentation illustrating a lookup using the index.") }}
+{{ responsive(src="multicolumn-idx.png", alt="Example multicolumn index from the SQLite query planner documentation illustrating a lookup using the index", caption="Example multicolumn index from the SQLite query planner documentation illustrating a lookup using the index.", width=80) }}

 ### Re-running the Query Plan

 After creating the index, if we re-run the `EXPLAIN QUERY PLAN` command, we might see a different plan:

 ```sql

 EXPLAIN QUERY PLAN
 SELECT DRINKER.NAME, BEER.NAME, LIKES.PREFERENCE
 FROM DRINKER